 Any significant event can inspire a second line, from weddings to festivals to protests.

 There are also weekly events on Sundays for most of the year.
 The tradition originated and still centers on black neighborhoods, and it comes from the mixing of West African and European cultures.

-At the front of the procession is the main-line or first-line, the band and the people at the heart of the event, whether that’s a wedding party or the members of a social club.
+At the front of the procession are the main line or first line, the band, and the people at the heart of the event, whether that’s a wedding party or the members of a social club.